Strengthening the economy, modernising the state and reaching a sustainable solution to unify Cyprus are high on the government agenda for 2017.

-In 1960 Cyprus gained independence from Britain and became a unitary state of both Greek- and Turkish-Cypriots (respectively 80% and 20% of the population).
+In 1960 Cyprus gained independence from Britain and became a unitary state of both Greekand Turkish-Cypriots (respectively 80% and 20% of the population).
 In July 1974, a right-wing coup backed by the military junta in power in Greece overturned the democratically elected government, forcing the Cypriot President Archbishop Makarios to flee.
-This prompted Turkey, a guarantor power, to send its troops into the island to support the Turkish Cypriot minority.
+This prompted Turkey, one of the guarantor powers, to send its troops into the island to support the Turkish Cypriot minority.
 Fierce fighting followed and the ensuing ceasefire line – known as the Green Line and patrolled by United Nations troops – has effectively partitioned the island ever since.
 Today, Nicosia is Europe’s last divided capital.
 The population of the southern two-thirds of the island, controlled by the government of the Republic of Cyprus, is almost entirely Greek Cypriot, while the population of the northern third, controlled by the breakaway Turkish Republic of North Cyprus (recognised only by Turkey) comprises Turkish Cypriots, settlers from the Turkish mainland and around 42,000 Turkish troops.

 From Foreign Rule to the Republic of Cyprus